open-rpa/openflow/readme.md

 then create a template configuration file using `openflow-cli --init`

-open and edit this, if needed then install using
+open and edit openflow.env, if needed, then install the service using

 on windows